ADVERTISEMENT

 (λ_1, λ_2) = (7.
 7016, 1.
 2984)

-An online eigenvalues calculator solves the eigenvalues of the matrix by computing the characteristic equation by following these steps:
+The online calculator solves the eigenvalues of the matrix by computing the characteristic equation by following these steps:

 Input: